Mikael Lindholm

 Mikael Lindholm (born 19 December 1964) is a Swedish former professional ice hockey player who played for the Los Angeles Kings in the National Hockey League.
 His son Elias Lindholm is a professional ice hockey player and was selected by the Carolina Hurricanes in the 1st round (5th overall) of the 2013 NHL Entry Draft.
-Mikael is also the uncle of Calgary Flames' centre, Calle Järnkrok.
+Lindholm is also the uncle of Toronto Maple Leafs centre Calle Järnkrok.